joelwross/tutorials/src/css-frameworks/index.md

 A third benefit is realized if you use the [Sass](http://sass-lang.com/) or [Less](http://lesscss.org/) CSS pre-compilers.
 These tools extend the CSS syntax to include features found in most other programming languages: variables, functions, inheritance, includes, mix-ins, etc. Most CSS frameworks are built using one of these two pre-compilers, and their **source files are commonly included in the downloaded zip**.
 You can then refer to these source files directly in your own Sass or Less code, including only the parts of the framework you actually plan on using.
 You can also override their standard fonts, colors, sizes, etc., simply by resetting their variables.

 There are two main drawbacks to this method.
 First, it **adds large framework files to your code repository** that could easily be downloaded from the web as needed.
 Second, these **zips typically don't include other libraries that the framework depends upon**.
-For example, Bootstrap's JavaScript library requires the jQuery library, but that is not included in their distribution zip file.
+For example, Bootstrap's JavaScript library requires the jQuery library, but that's not included in their distribution zip file, as they want you to load the most recent version.
 To eliminate both of these drawbacks, use a package manager.

 ### Using a Package Manager

-Package managers are command-line programs that consult online directories of available packages, find all other packages a given package depends upon, and downloads all of them to your project directory.
+Package managers are command-line programs that consult online directories of available packages, find all other packages a given package depends upon, and downloads all of them to a subdirectory within your project directory.
 They also commonly record the set of packages your program is using in a special file that you can add to your project's code repository.
 This takes the guess-work out of determining the set of packages you need for a given framework, and makes it really simple for a new developer joining your project to get all the packages your project needs in order to run.

 In the web development space, the most commonly-used package managers are [`npm`](https://www.npmjs.com/) and [`bower`](https://bower.io/).
-The former was originally created for the server-side Node.js environment, while the latter was a fork of the former, adjusted for client-side web development projects.
-Since then, `npm` has expanded to include both server and client-side packages, but it still has [some issues](http://blog.npmjs.org/post/101775448305/npm-and-front-end-packaging) when used for client-side projects, so let's see how we can use `bower` to install the Bootstrap CSS framework.
+The former was originally created for the server-side Node.js environment, while the latter was a fork of the former, adjusted for the special needs of client-side web development projects.
+Since then, `npm` has expanded to include both server and client-side packages, so these days you can use either in most circumstances.

+Let's see how we can use `bower` to install the Bootstrap CSS framework.

 To use `bower` in a project, you first run this command within your project directory to create the file it uses to track meta-data about your project, including the packages your project depends on: